Hans von Seeckt: Development of the Reichswehr

-The putsch only failed after the government called for a general strike, which shut down the German economy.
+The putsch failed only after the government called for a general strike, which shut down the German economy.
 Once it had become clear that the regime established in Berlin under the nominal leadership of Wolfgang Kapp could not function on the account of the general strike, Seeckt sent Colonel Wilhelm Heye to meet with General Walther von Lüttwitz, the real leader of the Kapp putsch, to inform him that it was time to end the putsch".
 Ludendorf's right-hand man, Colonel Max Bauer asked Seeckt to become dictator; he refused contemptuously.

 At the same time, Seeckt showed his sympathy for the putsch by arranging with Captain Hermann Ehrhardt that the Marinebrigade Ehrhardt should march out of Berlin with all the honors of war, during the course of which march the men of the Marinebrigade Ehrhardt fired on jeering Berliners, killing a number of them.
 Only those few officers and soldiers who had attempted to defend the republic were dismissed.
 The officers led by Seeckt who had done nothing to defend the republic were allowed to continue with their jobs.
 Seeckt's remark to the leaders of the republic, that "Reichswehr do not fire on Reichswehr", was controversial.
 His reserved attitude towards the Weimar Republic is illustrated by a brief conversation held with President Ebert.
-When asked by Ebert where the Reichswehr stood, Seeckt answered “The Reichswehr stands behind me”, and on being asked whether the Reichswehr was reliable, Seeckt answered: “I don't know if it is reliable, but it obeys my orders!”.
+When asked by Ebert where the Reichswehr stood, Seeckt answered "The Reichswehr stands behind me", and on being asked whether the Reichswehr was reliable, Seeckt answered: "I don't know if it is reliable, but it obeys my orders!"

 From 1920 to 1926 Seeckt held the position of Chef der Heeresleitung—in fact if not in name commander of the army of the new Weimar Republic, the Reichswehr.
 In working to build a professional army within and without the confines of the Treaty of Versailles, Seeckt advanced the concept of the army as a "state-within-a-state".
 This matched the conditions of the Versailles Treaty which were aimed at creating a long-term professional army with a ceiling of 100,000 volunteers and without significant reserves - a force which would not be able to challenge the much larger French Army.